 Visual communication is now an established discipline with a burgeoning professional practice, varied educational systems, critical research, national and international conferences and competitions, trade magazines, and academic journals.
 Across many areas, visual communication is entering a period of sustained growth and expansion.
 This calls for strategic decisions for directions of development, setting priorities for action, and clarifying relationships with related areas of activity.

 The 6th ICTVC is organised by the Institute for the Study of Typography & Visual Communication with the collaboration of the Graphic Communication programme of the Department of Design & Multimedia, the University of Nicosia, and the contribution of the Thessaloniki State Museum of Contemporary Art.

-ICTVC is endorsed by the Department of Typography & Graphic Communication at the University of Reading, the Department of Graphic Design, the Faculty of Graphic Arts & Design, Technological Educational Institute of Athens, the ISTD (International Society of Typographic Designers), the ATypI (Association Typographique Internationale), the IP3 (Institute of Paper, Printing & Publishing), the IIID (International Institute for Information Design), the GGDA (Greek Graphic Designers Association), the Hellenic Union of Graphic Arts and Media Technology Engineers, the Greek Visual Communication Archive, the Museum of Typography, Chania, Greece, the Hambis Municipal Museum of Printmaking, and the Thessaloniki Design Museum, Greece.
+ICTVC is endorsed by the Department of Typography & Graphic Communication at the University of Reading, the Department of Graphic Design, the Faculty of Graphic Arts & Design, Technological Educational Institute of Athens, the ISTD (International Society of Typographic Designers), the ATypI (Association Typographique Internationale), the IP3 (Institute of Paper, Printing & Publishing), the IIID (International Institute for Information Design), the GGDA (Greek Graphic Designers Association), the Hellenic Union of Graphic Arts and Media Technology Engineers, the Greek Visual Communication Archive, the Museum of Typography, Chania, Greece, the Hambis Municipal Museum of Printmaking, Cyprus, and the Thessaloniki Design Museum, Greece.